Building Science, Climatology, Human Comfort, Thermodynamics, and Architectural History.

 Architecture (both the profession and the buildings it produces) benefits when architects guide the technical and social aspects of their work from a scientifically-informed position.
 Only architects are in the position to initiate the integration of technical considerations into their work, to where their buildings reduce or replace some of the roles now performed (often inappropriately) by mechanical equipment.
 Such integration is unfortunately not common in practice today, and is not easy to attain, but it is clearly one of the leading challenges that our profession will be facing in the future.

-Professor Arens is an Emeritus Professor in Architeture and Director of the Center for Environmental Design Research (CEDR.)
-CEDR is a research unit of the College of Environmental Design.
-He was also the former Director of the Center for the Built Environment, a National Science Foundation-sponsored industry/university cooperative research consortium centered at UC Berkeley.
+Professor Arens is an Emeritus Professor in Architeture and former Director of the Center for Environmental Design Research (CEDR.)
+He is currently the Director of the Center for the Built Environment, a National Science Foundation-sponsored industry/university cooperative research consortium centered at UC Berkeley.